Hair Replacement Systems: Do They Work?

 For those new to the world of hair loss treatments, the phrase “non-surgical hair replacement systems” can be puzzling.
 What exactly are we talking about here?

 Put simply, non-surgical hair replacement systems are the toupees of old.
 They’re wigs.
-But not your father’s hair piece.
-Hiding hair loss has come a long way.
+But these are not your grandpa’s hair pieces.
+Masking hair loss has come a long way.

 In olden times, one man’s hair piece was likely quite similar, if not the same, to the next man’s — especially if they bought them at the same store.

-These toupees would be used to cover balding areas, and what natural hair remained would be combed over the wigs for hair loss to conceal it as much as possible.
+These toupees were used to cover balding areas, and what natural hair remained would be combed over the wigs for hair loss to conceal it as much as possible.

 Now, it’s a different ballgame entirely.